webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azurre_Developer_AZ-204.md

     - **Blob Storage**: store bindings and function keys.
     - **Azure Files**: store function app code.
     - **Queue and Table Storage**: used by task hubs in Durable Functions.
+  - **Advantages**
+    - serverless(only pay when running). zero maintenance. easy to upgrade.
+    - easier to write and deploy. (e.g. can be **built**, **tested** and **deployed** from browser).
+    - access to other APIs, databases, libraries with proper credentials.
+    - automatic scale to traffic demand.
+    - monitoring through Azure Monitor.
+    - event-driven triggers, emit event data.
+    - built-in CI/CD via Azure DevOps.
+  - **Hosting and Runtime**
+    - they are all docker containers.
+    - **Hosting**
+      - windows: all features enabled.
+      - linux: cannot edit functions in portal.
+    - **Runtime**
+      - most common flavors. (e.g. nodejs, python, C#, powershell).
+      - can create **custom handler** for your preferred runtime.
 - **Function App**
   - one or more individual functions that are managed, deployed, and scaled together.
   - share the same pricing plan, deployment method, and runtime version.